 In Hilary Term, students will have a 1-hour collection (minor examination) to ensure that the lessons from Michaelmas Term have been retained.
-Collections will be held at the beginning of every term hereafter [116].
-The aim of the language course this term is to complete and revise lessons 1-15 of the Manual, and to read a number of short pieces from different sources in modern and/or classical Tibetan.
+Collections will be held at the beginning of every term hereafter.
+The aim of the language course this term is to complete and revise lessons 1-15 of the Manual, and to read a number of short pieces or stories from different sources in modern and/or classical Tibetan.
 Students will also do exercises in spoken Tibetan.
 In addition to language classes, students will be expected to attend a weekly lecture on a selected topic of Tibetan culture, such as The Literary Heritage of Tibet or Religions of Tibet.
+In consultation with their course director, students may also be asked to write one of their eight tutorial essays this term.